 Augmented Reality bridges the gap between the real world and Virtual Reality, a world that is entirely generated by computers.
 It does so by enhancing the senses of human beings, most commonly the visual sense, though less frequently also the sense of hearing or smell (cf. Bonsor n.d.).
 In other words, „Augmented Reality adds graphics, sounds, haptic feedback and smell to the natural world as it exists“ (Bonsor n.d.).
 Popular applications like Wikitude, for instance, recognize tourist attractions through user’s camera feeds and label them with information about it on the screen (cf. Wikitude 2016).
 Most commonly, there is a tracking engine that examines still frames of the video feed and matches them against specific patterns.
 This technique originates from the field of computer vision.

-Nevertheless, Augmented Reality applications suffers from several disadvantages.
+Despite their numerous beneficial features, Augmented Reality applications suffers from several disadvantages.
 First, they commonly need some form of visual markers in order to be recognized by the tracking engine.
 The markers need to be placed on the object that should be augmented, which results in administrative effort.
 Some Augmented Reality frameworks, like Vuforia for instance, offer object recognition simply by scanning its outline (cf. Vuforia 2016).
 However, this technology could still prove to be complicated to use due to the necessity of a high resolution camera that can handle insufficient or mixed lighting conditions, which could be expected in factories.

 Mixed reality